sudvarma/craft/README.md

 ### Enhancements

    -  Provide provision to transfer money from the app
    -  Public profile of user based on spending/return policies
+   -  Could include provision for ads/recommendation for additional monetization options